Summer Sale Now On

 Corrective Saddle Pads

 Corrective Saddle Pads are specialized saddle pads designed to address and correct issues with saddle fit, ensuring that the saddle sits more comfortably and evenly on the horse's back.
-These pads can help improve the balance of the saddle, relieve pressure points, and provide additional support, especially for horses with asymmetrical musculature or back issues, or when the saddle is slightly ill-fitting.
+These pads can help balance the saddle.
+They relieve pressure points and offer extra support.
+This is especially useful for horses with uneven muscles or back problems.
+They are also helpful when the saddle does not fit quite right.

 Key Features of Corrective Saddle Pads: